 Seattle Remodeling Costs

-If you’re thinking about remodeling, the first question on your mind is: “what will it cost?”
-As a local contractor, we’re laying it all out there and giving actual price guidelines to help Seattle homeowners understand the true cost to remodel in our ever-evolving city this year.
+If you’re thinking about remodeling, the first question on your mind is: “how much does it cost?”
+As a contractor, we’re laying it all out there and giving actual price guidelines to help Seattle homeowners understand the true cost to remodel in our ever-evolving city this year.
 Most homeowners start by searching online, but finding realistic numbers can be challenging.
 National averages are not comparable to the hot housing market in Seattle and contractors don’t post prices online.
 A lack of real data is one of the primary reasons Seattle homeowners experience sticker shock when they find out the true cost to remodel.
-So, let’s talk data.
+So, let’s talk about true costs and local data.

 An Important Note About 2021 Construction: